 Individual classes visit the church where appropriate to their learning and the vicar takes assemblies in school on a regular basis.

-hold an act of collective worship daily, following a range of themes drawn from the church calendar, the school's ethos and the Curriculum.
-There is an opportunity each day for classes to pray together and we have a Prayer Tree for all members of the school community to use.
+We hold an act of collective worship daily, following a range of themes drawn from the church calendar, the school's ethos and the Curriculum.
+There is an opportunity each day for classes to pray together and we have a Prayer Trees in all classrooms and in our Reflection Area for all members of the school community to use.

 In addition to class based learning, the children are given opportunities to visit local places of worship, such as a Hindu temple or the synagogue.
 We regularly hold a Multi-Faith week when we invite visitors from the different world faiths to come and share with us stories or traditions from their religions.

 In addition, our teaching of Christianity is supplemented with Godly Play sessions for pupils from Y2 to Y6.
 Godly Play is a creative and imaginative approach to Christian nurture, involving the telling of a Bible story using objects and artefacts.
 The story is then explored with question and discussion, followed by an opportunity for response in a creative way.
-The sessions are led by our vicar, Chris Eyden and members of All Saints' Church, either in the Godly Play room at St Mary’s church or at school.
+The sessions are led by the clergy and members of All Saints' Church, either in the Godly Play room at St Mary’s church or at school.

 In this curriculum area alone, parents have the right to withdraw their children from religious education and/or acts of collective worship.
 If you wish to exercise this right, you should see the Head Teacher.